Project-42/Victor_CV/README.md

 ▪ Developed and standardized Zero Downtime Migration blueprints using advanced Oracle tooling, specifically Oracle ZDM and GoldenGate Microservices Architecture (MA).

-▪ Drive the current Oracle Software patching strategy, implementing and automating the deployment life cycle using Ansible for improved security and compliance.
 <br><br>

 **Database Administrator for Oracle ACS (Tier 3 DBA)** <br>